anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * the introduction of the additional component Registrar-Agent and related attack options.
 * the reversal of the pledge communication direction (push mode, compared to BRSKI).
-* no transport layer security between Registrar-Agent and pledge and the impact on transport of sensitive information.
+* no usage of TLS between Registrar-Agent and pledge and the resulting impact on transport of sensitive information (see {{tpvr}} regarding optional use of TLS to protect the communication between the Registrar-Agent and the pledge)